 Mental Health: Experience to Understanding (PSYC*1400)

-This course is recommended for students who wish to increase their understanding of mental health issues and to enhance their strategies and abilities to successfully complete their academic studies.
+We recommend this course for students who wish to increase their understanding of mental health issues and to learn strategies to successfully complete their own academic studies.

 Lectures introduce students to:

-If you're interested in more information, please have a look at this sample course outline from last year.
+If you're interested in more information, please see this sample course outline.

-All students who wish to take this course are also encouraged to speak with their program counsellor in order to ensure it fits within their program of study as an elective.
+Students are strongly encouraged to speak with their program counsellor to ensure it fits within their program of study as an elective.

 Individuals who have taken PSYC*1300 are not eligible for this course.

 In addition, please note that this course is not considered treatment for a mental health condition, nor is it an accommodation.

 Students will be selected on a number of criteria, including whether their learning goals are aligned with the objectives of the course.
 A number of spaces are reserved for first year students.

 Applications for this course will be available in October.
 Talk to your SAS advisor for more information.